speedie1337/spmenu/README.md

 - xkbcommon
   - For Wayland support, which is optional.
 - libX11
-  - For X11 support
+  - For X11 support, which is optional.
-  - If you're using macOS, XQuartz is a dependency instead.
-  - If you're using Wayland, `xorg-xwayland` is a dependency.
 - libXrender
+  - For X11 support, which is optional.
 - imlib2
+  - Only a dependency if X11 support is enabled.
   - Used for image support, can be disabled during compile time.
 - libXinerama
+  - For X11 support, which is optional.
   - Used for multi-monitor support, can be disabled during compile time.
 - OpenSSL
   - Used to calculate MD5 of images if image support is enabled, can be